On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Introduction

 In this paper, we wish to explore in the proper generality the interplay between notions of additive and multiplicative largeness.
 The natural numbers $\N$ with addition and multiplication form a \emph{semiring}: a set $S$ supporting a commutative additive semigroup $\semisplus$ and a multiplicative semigroup $\semistimes$ in which distributivity holds: $s (s_1+s_2) = s s_1 + s s_2$, and similarly on the right.
 Semirings are minimally structured algebraic objects in which addition and multiplication co-exist, and it is in them that we study the relationships between additive and multiplicative largeness.

 This work is comprised of two parts.
 First, we generalize Theorems A, B, and C to the context of semirings, in the process strengthening Theorem B for subsets of $\N$.
-Thus, we prove the following theorems for suitable semirings $\semisring$; the requisite definitions may be found in Sections 2, 4, and 7. .2cm \quad \textbf{Theorem \ref{thm:maintheorema}} \ \emph{For all $A \subseteq S$,}
+Thus, we prove the following theorems for semirings $\semisring$ that contain a suitable multiplicative subsemigroup $(R,\cdot)$; the requisite definitions can be found in Sections 2, 4, and 7, and the meaning of ``suitable'' can be found in the precise statements of the theorems in the sections to which they belong. .2cm \quad \textbf{Theorem \ref{thm:maintheorema}} \ \emph{For all $A \subseteq R$,}

-\quad \textbf{Theorem \ref{thm:multpwsimpliesaddipnaught}} \ \emph{For all $A \subseteq S$,}
+\quad \textbf{Theorem \ref{thm:multpwsimpliesaddipnaught}} \ \emph{For all $A \subseteq R$,}

-\quad \textbf{Theorems \ref{thm:multdensitygivesaddpatterns} \& \ref{thm:geopatternsinsetsofdensity}} \ \emph{For all $A \subseteq S$,}
+\quad \textbf{Theorems \ref{thm:multdensitygivesaddpatterns} \& \ref{thm:geopatternsinsetsofdensity}} \ \emph{For all $A \subseteq R$,}

 In Section \ref{sec:counterexamples}, we provide extremal examples that serve to illustrate the optimality of these results.\\

 Useful throughout the paper is a new characterization of upper Banach density, developed in Section \ref{sec:banach}, that is applicable in a wide class of amenable semigroups.
 The upper Banach densities in (\ref{eqn:densityinseminplusintro}) and (\ref{eqn:densityinseminplusintromult}) are defined with the help of \emph{\folner{} sequences} (see Definition \ref{def:sfcandfolner}); in a general left amenable semigroup $\semistimes$, we define the upper Banach density of $A \subseteq S$ to be